drewandersonnz/ocm-container-archive/README.md

 * Uses ephemeral containers per cluster login, keeping seperate `.kube` configuration and credentials.
 * Credentials are destroyed on container exit (container has `--rm` flag set)
 * Displays current cluster-name, and OpenShift project (`oc project`) in bash PS1
+* Ability to login to private clusters without using a browser

 ## Getting Started: